• Skip to primary navigation

 Depending upon the size of your shrimp, this will yield 16 to 18 stuffed shrimp.
 Check out this article about sizing shrimp.

 Leftover stuffed shrimp can be stored in the fridge for 2 to 3 days if kept in an airtight container.
-To reheat, place them in a 400-degree oven until warmed through, which will probably take 20 to 25 minutes.
+To reheat, place them in a 400-degree oven until warmed, about 20 to 25 minutes.
 You can also slip them in the microwave but be careful not to overcook the shrimp.

-Leftover stuffed shrimp can also be frozen if wrapped and placed in an airtight container or vacuum-sealed bag.
+Leftover stuffed shrimp can be frozen if wrapped and placed in an airtight container or vacuum-sealed bag.
 The frozen stuffed shrimp should maintain its quality for about 60 days.
-You can reheat the frozen stuffed shrimp right from the freezer.
-Place them in a 400-degree oven and bake for about 30 minutes or until warmed all the way through.
+You can reheat the frozen stuffed shrimp right from the freezer in a 400-degree oven for about 30 minutes or until warmed all the way through.

 Reader Interactions